zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    message as defined in :rfc:`4419#section-3`.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: Did this message come from the originator?
+   :param is_orig: Did this message come from the originator?

    .. zeek:see:: ssh_server_version ssh_client_version ssh_auth_failed
       ssh_auth_result ssh_auth_successful ssh_auth_attempted